core-wg/oscore/draft-ietf-core-object-security.md

 * Uri-Path = "resource"
 * Uri-Query = "q=1"

-Uri-Path and Uri-Query follow the processing defined in {{inner-options}}, and are thus encrypted and transported in the COSE object.
+Uri-Path and Uri-Query follow the processing defined in {{inner-options}}, and are thus encrypted and transported in the COSE object:

+* Uri-Path = "resource"
+* Uri-Query = "q=1"

 The remaining options are composed into the Proxy-Uri included in the options part of the OSCORE message, which has value:

 * Proxy-Uri = "coap://example.com"